canonical/k8s-snap/docs/src/index.md

 :link: capi/
 ### [Deploy K8s using Cluster API ›](capi/index)
 ^^^
-Our tutorials, guides and other pages will explain how to install, configure and use {{product}} through CAPI.
+Our tutorials, guides and explanation pages will explain how to install, configure and use {{product}} through CAPI.
 ```
 ````